Rytr vs Frase.io: The Honest Winner for Bloggers in 2026

 Does Frase.io replace the need for a keyword research tool?

 For most bloggers, yes.
 Frase’s SERP analysis covers keyword research, competitor analysis, and content gap identification well enough that you don’t need a separate tool like Ahrefs or SEMrush when starting out.
+As of 2026 it also covers AI search visibility — tracking how often ChatGPT, Perplexity, and six other AI platforms cite your content — which is something traditional keyword research tools don’t do.

 Which tool is better for short-form content like social media posts?